n3rada/toboggan/README.md

 - Dealing with blind command execution that doesn't return output immediately (e.g., output from log file).
 - You need an interactive shell without opening connections back to your machine.

-The forward shell uses `mkfifo` under the hood to create a pseudo-TTY experience, even in heavily restricted environments.
+The forward shell uses `mkfifo` under the hood (like mkfifo reverse shell technique) to create a pseudo-TTY experience, even in heavily restricted environments.
 To enable this shell upgrade, use the `--fifo` flag:
 ```shell
 toboggan ~/phpexploit.py --fifo
 ```